scassar/nand2tetris/README.md

-# Build a Modern Computer from First Principles: From Nand to Tetris I
+# Build a Modern Computer from First Principles: From Nand to Tetris I & II

 Absolutely amazing course available at https://www.nand2tetris.org/.